Heating, Vent, A/C, and Refrigeration

 Review the ECC catalog for details about the Heating, Ventilation, Air Conditioning, and Refrigeration plan of study and course descriptions.

 Basic Vocational Certificates

 What is an HVAC Technician?

-Heating, air conditioning, and refrigeration mechanics and installers (HVACR technicians) work on heating, ventilation, cooling, and refrigeration systems that control temperature and air quality in buildings.
+Heating, air conditioning, and refrigeration mechanics and installers (HVACR technicians) work on heating, ventilation, cooling, and refrigeration systems that control building temperature and air quality.
 Heating, air conditioning, and refrigeration mechanics and installers typically do the following:

 - Install, clean, and maintain HVACR systems